null-open-security-community/Documentation/membership-baseline.md

 The null Community operates on a decentralized model where participants play essential roles as volunteers, core team members, and board members.
 While the community does have a membership program, it's important to note that the majority of our resources and activities are accessible to both members and non-members alike.

 ## Membership
 The null Community offers a membership program that provides additional benefits and opportunities for active participants.
-Members have the privilege of serving as core team members, volunteers, and potentially as board members.
+Members have the privilege of serving as core team members, and potentially as board members.
 However, it's worth emphasizing that membership is not a prerequisite for engaging in most of the community's activities.

 ## Engagement and Access
 We strive to keep our community inclusive and open to all individuals and organizations.
 Non-members are encouraged to participate in projects, attend meetings, join mailing lists, and take part in events.
 Most of our resources and activities are readily available to everyone, fostering a collaborative and accessible environment.